Gurigraphics/plurality/README.md

 - Best to modular design think.
 - Best to avoid spaghetti code.
-- Reuse and share code.
+- Best to reuse and share code.

 ### 3- Import and Export code?
 We can do better with something like **c/c++ pointers**!